fernandocvlopes/ClientsAPI/README.md

 ** Client has a Name, Email and Marital Status.
 ** All data is mandatory, system will prevent registrations with missing information.

-IMPORTANT: In order to work properly, it is necessary to inform a valid path to persist data at Test\App.config on the StorageFilePath Key.
-This folder needs to have access to Read and Write.

 The following practices were consistently used during the project:
 * TDD
 * SOLID
-* Repository Pattern
+* Repository Pattern - There are two samples, one using memory and another using file.
+To save to a DataBase, it is necessary just to createa new repo.

+The project was developed using .NET technology

+To ensure that everything is working, just run the tests.

+IMPORTANT: In order to work properly, in case you want to use the file repo, it is necessary to inform a valid path to persist data at Test\App.config on the StorageFilePath Key.
+This folder needs to have access to Read and Write.

 Fernando Lopes
 fernando.cv.lopes@gmail.com